Lismore property market overview: September 2025

 Richmond Hill

 Situated on the northeast fringes of Lismore is Richmond Hill.
 It’s fair to say that this outer suburb is the most exclusive within the Lismore property market.
-A predominantly rural area, it sprawls across the nearby hillsides all linked via Richmond Hill Road.
+A predominantly rural area, it sprawls across the nearby hillsides all linked by Richmond Hill Road.
 With a population of 2,400, it has slowly expanded as Lismore itself has expanded too.

 Population: 2,406